newchuyalong/libgdx-learning/Material-and-environment.md

 ```
 Of course `MyDouble1Alias`, `MyDouble1`, `"myDouble1"`, `MyDouble2Alias`, `MyDouble2` and `"myDouble2"` should be replaced by a more meaningful description.

 Note that the `copy()` method is for example called when creating a `ModelInstance` of a `Model`.
 It should return an identical instance of the attribute which can be modified independently of the attribute being copied.
+While not required, a *copy constructor* is typically a good method to implement this.

 The `hashCode()` method should be implemented because it is used for comparing attributes and materials.
 For example, two materials are considered to be the same if they contain the same attributes (types) and the `equals()` method returns true for each pair of attribute types.
 By default, the `equals()` method of the `Attribute` class compares the `hashCode()` of both attributes for this.